Support with managing your debt

-PPI is an optional purchase when you apply for a loan or credit card.
+PPI is an optional purchase when you apply for a credit card.
 There is an additional cost associated for this insurance.
-A loan will be quoted with and without PPI.
 For a credit card, the customer agrees the level of cover they require.
 PPI pays you a regular amount if you are unable to work for health reasons or redundancy.
-This insurance can also cover you for repayments of a loan and some bills for a limited time.
+This insurance can also cover some bills for a limited time.
 This type of insurance may be limited to certain circumstances.

 This is an instruction you give to your bank to make regular payments out of your account to another account.
 Unlike a direct debit, you instruct your bank directly about how much is to be paid and the amount is fixed and can only be changed by you.